220620NET/Craft-A-Cosmo/README.md

     - Test Driven Development to verify that the verticals and methods work as intended

 # Stretch Goals
+- Reset Password
+    - Authservices to change user information
 - Select a greater amount of items at once
 - Product reviews
-- User can sell and buy (marketplace)
 - Dark Mode
 - Custom Builder
 - Auth0